YuanRan1222/C-StyleGAN2-SE/README.md

 Day-ahead scenario generation of renewable power plays an important role in short-term power system operations due to considerable output uncertainty included.
 Therefore, a deep renewable scenario generation model using conditional style-based generative adversarial networks followed by a sequence encoder network (nominated as C-StyleGAN2-SE), is developed to generate day-ahead scenarios directly from historical data through different-level scenario style controlling and mixing.
 The integration of meteorological information serving as conditions enables the model to capture the complex diurnal pattern and seasonality difference of renewable power.

+## Requirements

+- 64-bit Python 3.7 installation.
+- Tensorflow 2.2.0.
+- No less than 16G RAM.
+- One or more high-end NVIDIA GPUs is highly recommended to accelerate training process.

 ## Contact

 For more information about code and methods, please feel free to contact Ran Yuan: yuanran1222@163.com